Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

     trump ‘ diversity council ’ member threatens quit trump end daca…bye bye video member president trump diversity council threatening quit opposes trump cancelation daca bye bye trump diversity council member tell acosta may quit council trump move ahead end daca cnn newsroom cnnnewsroom september wan

+Displaying a sample of the preprocessed text helps verify that the preprocessing function is working as expected and provides insight into how the text is transformed.

 ## 5. Feature Engineering with TF-IDF

-For traditional ML models, I'll use TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert text into numerical features.
-This approach is widely used in text classification tasks.
+For traditional ML models, I use TF-IDF vectorization to convert text into numerical features:

 ```python